galaxy001/gfwtools/Help.md

 keep running in the background.
 It's killed after you leave it for a while.
 **To keep it running for an extended period of time, you have to come back to the Shadowsocks app every few minutes.**
-- If you are an iOS developer, you can find some commented code in the source code, which **keeps playing silence music in the background**.
-Thus the app can keep running all the time.
-But this **prevents us from getting approved on the App Store**.
-You have to build the app for yourself, and use the app yourself.

 So it's a little tricky to use global proxy.